This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 One of Daniel's three friends who goes with him into exile.
 His Hebrew name was Mishael.

-In the movie Meschach is portrayed as the second oldest of the three companions.
-His Babylonian name is used throughout the movie to avoid confusing the audience with a name change and because most people would be more familiar with this name.
+Is portrayed as the second oldest of the three companions.
+His Babylonian name is used throughout the screenplay to avoid confusing the audience and because most people would be more familiar with this name.

 GATEKEEPER